Skip to content

 • an amendment to the proposal.

 The planning process should encourage good development.
 It is not a barrier.
-If an application is likely to be refused, the case officer will often speak to an applicant to find a solution.
-This way a positive outcome is achieved.
-Another option to avoid a refusal is to:
+If an application is likely to be refused, our normal position is not to seek or accept amendments after validation.
+Options to avoid a refusal is to:

 • withdraw the application and